 When submitting your work, please follow these specifications:

 - Send one prose piece or no more than five poems submitted in one document.
-(Works longer than 4,000 words are not considered.)
-Craft essays should be 2400-3000 words.
+(Works longer than 4,700 words are not considered.)
+Craft essays should be no more than 3500 words.

 - Include a brief cover letter with your name, address, email, the title of your submission(s), and a third-person bio of fewer than 75 words.